-"k3sup" or (ketchup) is a Kubernetes bootstrapping tool which also has its own apps ecosystem.
+"arkade" is a CLI that can be used to install a dozen of the most popular Kubernetes apps with a single command.
 Each app wraps a helm chart, or a templated Kubernetes manifest file crafted for the job at hand.

 First decide whether you want to set this up locally, or on a cluster with a public IP address.
 Both are fair-game and can get a TLS certificate, the public cluster can use a NodePort, or a LoadBalancer, and private clusters can use the inlets project to provide an IP from a VM in the cloud.

 Pictured: a registry on public cloud using an IngressController with a LoadBalancer.

 - A Kubernetes cluster, local, remote or on public cloud - this also works on a Raspberry Pi

 - An existing domain-name - or buy one from 1 USD